sscdelft/sscdelft.github.io/_posts/2014-11-21-visit-tata-steel.md

 title: "Visit to Tata Steel"
 category: activities
 ---
-We are visiting the [Tata Steel]'s research facilities at Ijmuiden on November 21th, 2014.
+We are visiting [Tata Steel]'s research facilities at IJmuiden on November 21th, 2014.

 Program: